afran90/Shopping-Cart/README.md

 Admin Functionalities:
-Login
+1.Login
-See orders
+2.See orders
-can add,delete ,update products can see total website visit of that day
+3.can add,delete ,update products
+4.can see total website visit of that day

 customer Functionalities:
-can see products.
+1.can see products.
-can give order.
+2.can give order.
-can send message to admin.
+3.can send message to admin.

 Project Type : Website.